Power Up Your Financial Compliance with

 • Carry Forward Losses: You can deduct losses (such as business or capital losses) against future income by filing an ITR.

-Individuals earning more than ₹2.5 lakh (₹3 lakh for senior citizens and ₹5 lakh for super senior persons) in total.
+Every person whose annual income exceeds Rs 2.5 lakh (Rs 3 lakh for senior citizens or Rs 5 lakh for persons above 80 years of age) is required to file a tax return in accordance with the applicable rules.
 Regardless of their income, businesses and firms must file an ITR.
 Individuals who work for themselves or as freelancers and make more than ₹2.5 lakh.
 Individuals who claim tax deductions for investments or expenses that surpass the basic exemption level; those who have overseas assets or income.

 There are various ITR forms based on the taxpayer’s category and income sources.
 The most common ones are: